Am I An Alcoholic?

 *All calls & forms are 100% confidential & HIPAA compliant

 Effects Of Alcohol Abuse

-As with most addictions, someone who starts off as a social drinker could suddenly start consuming more - both in volume and frequency - usually as a result of a life-changing event.
+As with most addictions, someone who starts off as a social drinker could suddenly start consuming more – both in volume and frequency – usually as a result of a life-changing event.
 However, establishing whether an individual is an alcoholic is tricky.
-That's because they often display similar traits to a binge drinker.
+That’s because they often display similar traits to a binge drinker.
 The major difference is that someone with an alcohol use disorder is physically addicted.
-So, when asking yourself whether you are actually an alcoholic - you need to consider how you are when you haven't had a drink.
-Much like any other addiction, diagnosing an alcoholic often is associated with uncontrollable cravings, followed by over consumption, a high tolerance level and withdrawal symptoms.
-Mood swings, difficulty focussing, anxiousness or irritability, combined with nightmares and the shakes are all signs of addiction.
+So, when asking yourself whether you are actually an alcoholic – you need to consider how you are when you haven’t had a drink.
+Much like any other addiction, diagnosing an alcoholic often is associated with uncontrollable cravings, followed by overconsumption, a high tolerance level, and withdrawal symptoms.
+Mood swings, difficulty focusing, anxiousness, or irritability, combined with nightmares and the shakes are all signs of addiction.
 Other symptoms include headaches and nausea, paleness, clammy skin, cold sweats, and a loss of appetite.